Ask ARLO™ Reverse Mortgage Eligibility Questions

 Since you numbered your questions, I will answer them in the same manner to keep it straight.

 1) Interest only accrues on the portion of the line that you use.
-If you only borrow a portion of your line then you only pay interest on the outstanding balance, not the total amount available to you if that is higher (such as in your example).
-Learn more about the line of credit and interest charges here.
+If you only borrow a portion of your line, you pay interest only on the outstanding balance, not on the total amount available to you, if that is higher (as in your example).
+Learn more about the line of credit and interest charges here

-2) There is never a payment due but also never a prepayment penalty on a reverse mortgage so you can make a payment of any amount at any time, up to and including payment in full, without penalty.
-Since there is no payment due and no due date, anything you choose to pay may be paid at any time you choose.
-Any funds you repay may be re-borrowed at some point in the future if you desire but if at any time your balance reaches 0, unlike a home equity line of credit, your loan would be paid in full and closed.
+2) There is never a payment due but also never a prepayment penalty on a reverse mortgage, so you can make a payment of any amount at any time, up to and including payment in full, without penalty.
+Since there is no payment due and no due date, you may pay at any time.
+Any funds you repay may be re-borrowed at some point in the future if you desire, but if at any time your balance reaches 0, unlike a home equity line of credit, your loan would be paid in full and closed.

-3) Yes you can "technically" refinance your reverse mortgage loan any time after 18 months.
-I say technically because you have to meet a 5 times benefit to do so.
-In other words, you must be able to attain at least 5 times more benefit from the new Principal Limit than from the old Principal Limit (not the current balance) as it costs for the new loan.
-The costs are typically the third party costs in your area which include any state and local fees (this can be as low as $2500 for a property valued at $550,000 to as high as $5500 in some states).
-HUD will credit any Initial Mortgage Insurance Premium you paid on the first transaction so the additional cost would only be incurred if the property increased in value - but then again, a pretty substantial increase in value is usually the only way the 5 times benefit will happen.
-That's why I say that technically you can refinance the loan, but many borrowers find that the required increase in value does not allow them to do so in many cases except for during times of rapid appreciation.
-I advise borrowers not to plan on a refinance and then if it is possible later, it is a unexpected bonus.
+3) Yes, you can "technically" refinance your reverse mortgage loan any time after 18 months.
+I say "technically" because you have to meet a 5x benefit to do so.
+In other words, you must be able to attain at least 5 times more benefit from the new Principal Limit than from the old Principal Limit (not the current balance), as it costs for the new loan.
+The costs are typically the third-party costs in your area, which include any state and local fees (this can be as low as $2,500 for a property valued at $550,000 and as high as $5,500 in some states).
+HUD will credit any Initial Mortgage Insurance Premium you paid on the first transaction, so the additional cost would only be incurred if the property increased in value - but then again, a pretty substantial increase in value is usually the only way the 5 times benefit will happen.
+That's why I say that, technically, you can refinance the loan, but many borrowers find that the required increase in value does not allow them to do so, except during periods of rapid appreciation.
+I advise borrowers not to plan on a refinance; if it is possible later, it is an unexpected bonus.

 4) HUD allows borrowers 100% usage of the line under 2 scenarios - when the funds are going to pay off current liens/mortgages on the home and for a purchase transaction.
-You would not have to wait for access to any funds and could receive 100% of your benefit amount to purchase a home on either the line of credit or the fixed rate reverse mortgage.
+You would not have to wait for access to any funds and could receive 100% of your benefit amount to purchase a home using either the line of credit or the fixed-rate reverse mortgage.

 5) I would encourage you to contact our office for a proposal on the purchase.
-We do not require you to provide a lot of personal information and we do not hound you to complete the transaction - we are not a high pressure company.
+We do not require you to provide a lot of personal information, and we do not hound you to complete the transaction - we are not a high-pressure company.
 The reason being that on a purchase loan, some states have even higher purchase costs (such as mortgage taxes, intangible taxes, etc) and I do not know which state you are writing from.
-I would also like to send you a brochure we authored that gives potential purchase borrowers some additional information and you said you were considering a new construction home.
-There is an additional HUD requirement at this time that on new construction, we cannot even take a loan application until after the Certificate of Occupancy has been issued by the county or city where the property is located.
-Many builders will not accept this limitation as they want to close the loan right after the C of O is issued, not start the loan at that time.
-We are hoping that HUD may change this and other purchase requirements, but as of today, that is the rule under which we have to operate and there are other restrictions that all purchase borrowers should know as well.
+I would also like to send you a brochure we authored that provides potential purchase borrowers with additional information.
+You said you were considering a new-construction home.
+There is an additional HUD requirement at this time that, on new construction, we cannot even take a loan application until after the Certificate of Occupancy has been issued by the county or city where the property is located.
+Many builders will not accept this limitation, as they want to close the loan immediately after the C of O is issued, not start the loan at that time.
+We are hoping that HUD may change this and other purchase requirements, but as of today, that is the rule under which we have to operate, and there are other restrictions that all purchase borrowers should know as well.
 You are also welcome to use our reverse mortgage for purchase calculator to gather estimates anytime.

 Hi Linda,

-The benefit amount that borrowers receive is determined by a number of things.
-Borrowers' ages, interest rates, HUD Lending Limits and new qualification guidelines that require some borrowers to set money aside to pay taxes and insurance make this question one that is impossible to give a generic answer.
-The best thing for anyone to do is to go to our website and request a quote that is specific to your circumstances.
-There is no obligation and no cost to obtain a quote but be sure to let us know if you have had any credit problems in the past with special attention to your current mortgage/rent and taxes and insurance on your home.
+The benefit amount borrowers receive is determined by several factors.
+Borrowers' ages, interest rates, HUD Lending Limits, and new qualification guidelines that require some borrowers to set money aside to pay taxes and insurance make this question one that is impossible to give a generic answer.
+The best thing to do is visit our website and request a quote tailored to your circumstances.
+There is no obligation and no cost to obtain a quote, but please let us know if you have had any credit problems in the past, with particular attention to your current mortgage/rent, taxes, and home insurance.

-Feel free to use our online calculator which will estimate how much you're eligible for: https://reverse.mortgage/calculator or call us (800) 565-1722
+Feel free to use our online calculator, which will estimate how much you're eligible for: https://reverse.mortgage/calculator, or call us at (800) 565-1722

-Hi Rhonda, The factors that go into the reverse mortgage calculations are the value of the property, the amount owed, your age, interest rates at the time, current HUD Lending Limits and the HUD program parameters.
-You could look at what a 62 year old borrower receives today and it may not look anything like that in 14 years.
-I'm sorry, I don't know of any way to tell you what the rates will be, home valut HUD will have done with their program by that time.
+The factors that go into reverse mortgage calculations are the property's value, the amount owed, your age, prevailing interest rates, current HUD Lending Limits, and HUD program parameters.
+You could look at what a 62-year-old borrower receives today, and it may not look anything like that in 14 years.
+I'm sorry, I don't know of any way to tell you what the rates will be, or what HUD will have done with their program by that time.

 • Property Value (as determined by an FHA appraisal, not a tax assessment) or the HUD lending limit, whichever is less